Overview

 Exploit script

-Here is final exploit script, note that it required multiple runs as we relied on the ASLR bytes being optimal.
+Here is the final exploit script.
+Note that it required multiple runs as we relied on the ASLR bytes being optimal.

 from pwn import *